-- (A) The older sister, because the younger sister cannot unilaterally partition the land without the older sister's - (B) The older sister, because the younger sister may not lease her undivided interest in the land without the older sister's consent. - (C) The younger sister and the tenant, because the older sister has been excluded only from the specified portion of the land subject to the lease, which makes up less than one-half of the land's total area. - (D) The younger sister and the tenant, because the younger sister's lease to the tenant was necessarily for less than a fee simple interest. - 13.
+- (A) The heir, because she has a fee simple absolute in the - (B) The heir, because she has a fee simple determinable in the land. - (C) The woman, because her cause of action against the heir did not begin until the heir inherited the land from - (D) The woman, because once the friend began to use the land for commercial purposes, the friend's interest became uninheritable. - 13.
 A state law prohibits any barbershop licensed by the state from displaying posters in support of any current candidate for public office or displaying or distributing any campaign literature in support of such a candidate.
 No other kinds of posters or literature are subject to this prohibition, nor are any other types of commercial establishments in the state subject to similar prohibitions.